-And then there's Age Of Apocalypse storyline.
+And then there's the Age of Apocalypse storyline.
 Although it was initially an alternate present for Marvel's baseline universe "Earth-616", it became an alternate reality when Jean Grey split it off into a separate universe during the events of X-Men Omega.

 According to Earth X every time you alter history through time travel you create an alternate universe.

-Let's not forget how its done in their Sonic the Hedgehog, where universes are known as "Zones".
+Let's not forget how it's done in Archie's Sonic the Hedgehog, where universes are known as "Zones".
 Beginning with the Mirror Universe with Scourge the Hedgehog, and continuing with Blaze the Cat and her "Sol Zone".
 And did I mention, in one "zone", Sonic is a cop who patrols between zones?

 The Star Wars Infinities comics.
 Yavin goes up in smoke?
 Vader in white armor?
 Sweeeet....